djmoore711/awsauth/README.md

 ### Installation

 To use the `awsauth` CLI, you can build it from source.
-Standalone executables for various operating systems are not yet provided but may be available in future releases.
+Standalone executables for Windows and Linux are planned for future releases.

 ### Building from Source